Moose conflicts on the rise in the wilderness and nearby communities

 Watch the short video below from Colorado Parks and Wildlife:

 According to a recent article published in the Colorado Sun newspaper (Human-moose conflicts are on the rise in Colorado.
 Who is to blame — humans or moose?, October 6, 2023), there has been a rise in human-moose incidents this year, including four recent attacks in the mountain communities of Nederland, Cold Springs, Ward, and Rollinsville, that left people with severe injuries.
-In the U.S. more people are attacked by moose than any other species of wildlife!
+In the U.S. and Canada, more people are attacked by moose than any other species of wildlife!

 The article cited an increase in human-wildlife conflicts with not only moose, but other species like mountain lions, in the “wildland-urban interface of the Roosevelt National Forest where neighborhoods full of people push up against the Rocky Mountains.”
 From 2017-2022, Colorado Parks and Wildlife documented 21 people being injured by moose in the state, although the numbers may be higher since people may not always report incidents.
 Boulder county saw the highest rate of incidents, with 6 reported during that time frame.